 THE “GOOD” CHOLESTEROL, THE “BAD” CHOLESTEROL, AND THE “UGLY” LIE ABOUT CHOLESTEROL AND CHOLESTEROL

 We have three primary sources of fuel for the body; glucose, free fatty acids (triglycerides), and then the ketones that are made from free fatty acids.

-Sugar (Glucose) and salt can easily “mix” with your bloodstream for transportation around the body.
+Sugar, aka glucose (once it’s in the body, and salt, can easily “mix” with your bloodstream for transportation around the body.

-However, this is not the case for cholesterol or triglycerides; they need some sort of a carrier for transportation (think of it as a boat that cholesterol and triglycerides require to move through the bloodstream).
+However, this is not the case for cholesterol or triglycerides.
+Cholesterol needs some sort of a carrier for transportation (think of it as a boat that cholesterol and triglycerides require to move through the bloodstream).

 This boat or carrier is called lipoproteins, and they are responsible for carrying cholesterol to the cells and organs that need it most.

-The lipoproteins we most often hear about are low-density lipoprotein (LDL), commonly referred to as “bad” cholesterol, and high-density lipoprotein (HDL), which is seen as the “good” guys.
+The lipoproteins we most often hear about are low-density lipoprotein (LDL), commonly referred to as “bad cholesterol”, and high-density lipoprotein (HDL), which is seen as the “good cholesterol”.

-In fact, Low HDL levels are not good for you at all, a study shows that with every drop of 1 mg/dL drop in HDL cholesterol, your risk of developing type 2 diabetes increases by 4%.
-(The link of this study is in the show notes below)
+Another reason why it is seen as the good cholesterol is because of its anti-inflammatory properties that help to regulate your immune system while protecting you against certain types of cancers.
+In fact, low HDL-Cholesterol levels are not good for you at all.
+This study shows that with every drop of 1 mg/dL drop in HDL-cholesterol, your risk of developing type 2 diabetes increases by 4%.

 LDL is not as bad as it is made out to be, because it does exactly what it is supposed to do, and that is to transport cholesterol with nutrients to your cells.